Dre Campbell Farm

 Softneck varieties are what you find in grocery stores.
 Besides, they are common and easy to grow.

-There are many varieties to choose from for various growing conditions.
+There is a wide variety of plants to choose from for various growing conditions.

 • Lorz Italian